snadi/UpgrAIder/README.md

 ### Updating a single code example

 `src/upgraider/fix_code_examples.py` is the file responsible for this.
-Run `python upgraider/fix_lib_examples.py --help` to see the required command lines.
+Run `python src/upgraider/fix_lib_examples.py --help` to see the required command lines.
 To run a single example, make sure to specify `--examplefile`; otherwise, it will run on all the examples available for that library.

 ### Running a full experiment

-Run `python src/upgraider/run_experiment.py`.
-This will attempt to run upgraider on *all* code examples avaiable for *all* libraries in the `libraries` folder.
-The output data and reports will be written to the `output` folder.
+Run `python src/upgraider/run_experiment.py --outputDir <absolute path of output folder>` This will attempt to run upgraider on *all* code examples avaiable for *all* libraries in the `libraries` folder.
+The output data and reports will be written to `outputDir`.

+To create a markdown report summarizing the results, use the `src/benchmark/parse_results.py` script while passing the output directory you wrote results to above.
+For example `python src/benchmark/parse_reports.py --outputdir output/`.

-### Using Actions to run experiments
+### Using GitHub Actions to run experiments

 The `run_experiment` workflow allows you to run a full experiment on the available libraries.
 It produces a markdown report of the results.
-Note that you need to set the required environment variables (i.e., API keys etc) as repository secrets.
+Note that you need to configure your repository with two repository secrets `OPENAI_API_KEY` and `OPENAI_ORG`.

 ### Running Tests